 The USC Integration Bee was started by Carrie Finch (a former graduate student

 at USC and current tenure-track assistant professor at Washington and Lee

 Univ.) on April 8, 2003.
 Since then, PME/GMC hosts the USC Integration Bee

 It is similar to a spelling bee,

 students work through each integral before the music ends.

 Snacks, drinks, door prizes, and winner's prizes are all provided.

 Open to all USC undergraduate students.

-We thank the USC Math Department and Residence Hall Association for their generous support of this event
+We thank the USC Math Department, the South Carolina Honors College, and National PME for their generous support of this event

 over the years.